maxzheng/great-life-guide/techniques-and-tips.md

 done, thank yourself for what you contribute to others, and finally extend agape and well wishes to yourself.
 Now repeat the same steps for some people you love, some you had conflicts with, and some that you don't know that well.

+### #4 Exercise

+Do cardio exercises for at least 30 minutes a day to boost your [happiness, mental and physical health, improve brain functions and memory, sleep, energy levels, and many more](https://www.healthline.com/nutrition/10-benefits-of-exercise), therefore productivity too.
+Just walking can [improve working memory and increase creativity by 60%](https://podcasts.apple.com/us/podcast/153-3-kwik-tips-for-brain-exercise/id1208024744?i=1000456008448)!

+Don't like to exercise?
+No problem.
+Make it into a habbit using [Tiny Habits](https://www.youtube.com/watch?v=AdKUJxjn-R8).

 Leaderships
 -----------